Can we ALL agree that one off initiatives won’t change a lifetime of conscious or unconscious biases?

 It leaves people not even completing the initiatives because the head doesn’t know what the feet are doing

-She finally receives her workplace strategy coaching sessions
+She finally received her workplace executive function coaching sessions

-But not before a lot of back and forth as to whether she needs everything recommended in the workplace report
+But not before a lot of back and forth as to whether she needed everything recommended in the workplace report

 After finally agreeing to the recommendations and scrutinising every element of the report